brianpburns/masters-leaderboard/README.md

 npm run server
 ```

-Development of just the UI
+Development of just the UI.
+This runs the UI locally on port 8082 and mocks the backend using MSW.

 ```
 npm run start:standalone
 ```

-This runs the UI locally on port 8082 and mocks the backend using MSW.

 Running heroku app locally